How to Handle Rising Health Care Costs when Retirement Planning

 You don’t have to continue working full-time, either.
 Some employers allow workers to ease into retirement by going from full-time to part-time.
 You may also find a new “side-hustle” that gives you pleasure and brings in some extra money in the process.
 Reaching retirement age doesn’t necessarily signify the end of your money-making years.

 Stay active and healthy

-You may not have control over the cost of healthcare, but the extent to which you need it can be determined in part by your lifestyle choices.
+You may not have control over the cost of healthcare, but the extent to which you need it can be determined in part by your lifestyle choices – even though you could be approved without a medical exam.
 Staying active, eating a nutritious diet, and limiting unhealthy behaviors can help keep you out of the doctor’s office and hospital.
 This means less of your retirement dollars going to medical bills, freeing up cash for what you choose to do with it.